JunnanShimizu/CheckoutSimulation/README.md

 cd CheckoutSimulation
 ```

-Depending on which simukation, compile and run:
+Depending on which simulation you'd like to run, compile and run:

 ```
 javac Pick2CustomerSimulation.java